What is a Dieline

 Safety Margin:

-Safety margin shows where you logo and text should go.
+The safety margin shows where your logo and text should go.
 The standard size is 0.125 distance from the crease or cut line.

 Bleed Line: